timwhat/Quartz58/JOURNAL.md

 #### ANO ENCODER

-- redid polarity of the encoder to work with the type A ffc cable
+- Redid polarity of the encoder to work with the type A ffc cable
 - Also slightly reduced the size of the daughter board

 | ![Ano](IMGS/anoEncoderWiringPt8.png) | ![Closeup of connector on daughter board](IMGS/anoEncoderWiringPt9.png) | ![Closeup of connector on pcb](IMGS/anoEncoderWiringPt10.png) |